 4. Coconut oil craze

-Coconut oil has been recommended by celebrities, influencers, and bloggers for use everywhere - the worst place being your face.
-While coconut oil is antimicrobial and antibacterial, it’s also considered to be a pore-clogging oil because of its thick chemical makeup.
+Coconut oil has been recommended by celebrities, influencers, and bloggers for use everywhere, but its thick chemical composition makes it less-suited for most skin types.
+While coconut oil is antimicrobial and antibacterial, it’s also considered to be a pore-clogging oil.
 If you have sensitive skin, this oil likely won’t help banish acne and could potentially make the situation worse by blocking the pathway for dirt and oil to exit your pores smoothly.
-Keep it for use on your hair or legs (even though there are other botanical oils that you could use everywhere without clogging pores such as Argan, Hemp, and Sweet Almond oil.)
+Keep it for use on your hair and use a more skin-friendly oil, such as Argan or Hemp, for your face and body.